 The New Egypt Middle School acknowledges that a new generation of students expects a learning environment that integrates technology into the educational program.
-Therefore, students will receive a Chromebook at the beginning of the school year and will be asked to hand the device in at the end of the school year.
-To support this endeavor, the Plumsted Township School District has created a handout so that parents and students can review the procedures and policies related to the Chromebook Take Home Program.
-This document can be viewed on the New Egypt Middle School Website or on the Genesis Parent Portal.
-Please review this document prior to your child receiving their Chromebooks, and please feel free to review periodically during the school year.
+Therefore, students will receive a Chromebook at the beginning of the school year.
+All students will be asked to hand the device in at the end of the school year.
+Devices will be examined by our Technology Team regularly and at the end of each school year.
+Restitution will be pursued by the school district for any damages and/or loss of Chromebook and/or Charger.
+More information can be found on our website.